 Supporting bodies of research say in the absence of water, alcohol-based sanitizers may be as effective as, if not more than, hand washing.

 A 2018 research study found about 97% of people wash their hands incorrectly.
 This, among other points, gives hand sanitizers an edge over the soap and water approach.

 Knowing where to buy hand sanitizers and determining an effective hand sanitizer are common questions lately.

 If that sounds like your concern, no worries, this article looks at what makes an effective hand sanitizer, where to buy the recommended over-60% alcohol-based sanitizer, and other safety guidelines.

 Ethanol, ethyl alcohol, isopropanol, and isopropyl alcohol are all names for active alcohol ingredients.
 Confirm that one of these names is on your hand sanitizer label.
 If the alcohol percentage falls within CDC’s 60% minimum recommendation for ethanol and 70% minimum recommendation for isopropanol, you’re safe.

-Anything slightly below this alcohol percentage benchmark would reduce the effectiveness drastically and increase users’ exposure to germs.
+Anything slightly below this alcohol percentage benchmark would reduce the efficacy drastically and increase users’ exposure to germs.
 Having wet hands or drying your hands too quickly after application will also decrease the efficacy of your hand sanitizer.

-Ignore products that claim they contain ingredients ‘as active as alcohol" or "alcohol-free."
-If it is not alcohol, nothing else measures up.
+Ignore products that claim they contain ingredients "as active as alcohol" or "alcohol-free."
+If it is not alcohol, nothing else quite measures up.

 With hand sanitizers, content is important.
 The FDA considers hand sanitizers to be over the counter drugs and have specific requirements for their manufacture and sale, like having a 60% or greater alcohol composition for public use.